jonessarae/hiv-hypermutants/README.md

 Here are screenshots of the website if the above link is not working:

 ### Main page
 The user must enter a coded patient name (ex.
 LEOHIR) and select one of three options, "Hypermut", "Hyperfreq", and "Compare Both".
+Ideally, the website would have a list of coded patients for the user to select.
 For "Hypermut" and "Hyperfreq", the user can select an open reading frame (1,2,3) from a drop-down menu.

 <img width="1252" alt="main_page" src="https://user-images.githubusercontent.com/42072830/48634121-e28a1f80-e992-11e8-984b-f21378dc79a9.png">